somsakc/docker-observium/README.md

 ```

 ## Changes
+- [2024-01-01] Built docker image with Observium CE 23.9.13005 on AMD64 platform only
+  - Merged pull request #28 into master branch
+  - Revised amd64/observium-init.sh file by updating /etc/timezone and /etc/localtime in container image whenever TZ environment is specified.
+It will effect to rrd graph.
+  - Revised amd64/observium-init.sh file by using MYSQL_PWD variable with mysql command instead
+  - Revised amd64/Dockerfile file to remove mysql-server package
 - [2021-11-01] Built docker image with Observium CE 21.10.11666 on AMD64 platform only
   - Added monitoring-plugins-basic, monitoring-plugins-common and monitoring-plugins-standard packages
 - [2021-08-26] Built docker image with Observium CE 20.9.10731 on AMD64 platform only